pauliejes/SandboxDocs/docs/user-interface.md

 ```

+### Restricting User Interfaces to Specific Cameras

+You can restrict a UI by ID.
+You can also say if the UI object is a child of a camera.

+Then go to the UI object and select:
+"Restrict to Ancestor Camera"

+!!! note:
+	Don't restrict a bunch of UI objects to a specific camera.
+Instead, put all the UI objects into a UI panel object, that is restricted once to the specific camera.

+[comment]: <> (add information about ### How to Make a Video UI Object)

 ### GUI Elements Hierarchical Organization

 When a GUI Element is created, it becomes a child of the currently selected simulation object, more likely the Scene Object.
 However, GUI Elements can have children GUI Elements too.
 So, when a GUI Element is created, it becomes a child of the currently selected GUI Element.